adidas/api-guidelines/guides/complete-api-development.md

   1. Verify the deployment with Dredd

-      > Use dredd pointed towards the deployment host, be careful to NOT run it against the production OR using real production credentials.
+      > Use Dredd pointed towards the deployment host, be careful NOT to run it against the production OR using real production credentials.

   1. Monitor the API usage
-    "From performance and technical standpoint"
+    "From performance and technical standpoint."

 1. **Expose the API using Mashery**